Skip to content

 Most of us tend to use electric grinders, although you can still get ones that allow you to grind the coffee beans by hand.
 But whatever kind of grinder you have, it will need to be cleaned out on a regular basis.

-How Often Should An Electric Grinder Be Cleaned?
+• How Often Should A Blade Grinder Be Cleaned?

 If you use yours daily, you should give it a quick clean once a week.
 If not, the oils released by the beans will become rancid, affecting the flavor and aroma of the coffee.